Action connections in Shortcuts on iPhone and iPad

 In the following example, the Select Photos action retrieves data from the Photos app and requires no input from another action.
 The data retrieved by the Select Photos action is input into the Convert Image action.

 Some actions take no input and have no output.
-For example, the Set Appearance action switches between light and dark mode between actions.
+For example, the Set Appearance action switches between light and dark mode in between actions.